Product May Have Been Discontinued

 Next, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

 And lastly, this recipe includes selenium yeast.
 Unlike the more common inorganic form of selenium (sodium selenite), this natural yeast supplement is considered a safer anti-cancer alternative.

 Precise Holistic Complete

 Dog Food Review

 Judging by its ingredients alone, Precise Holistic Complete Dog Food looks like an above-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 29% and a mean fat level of 17%.
 Together, these figures suggest a carbohydrate content of 47% for the overall product line.

-Precise Holistic Complete is a grain-based dry dog food using a moderate amount of poultry or salmon meals as its main sources of animal protein… thus earning the brand 4 stars.
+Precise Holistic Complete is a grain-inclusive dry dog food using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 4 stars.